sahianmol1/Bronco-for-Reddit/README.md

 **Bronco for Reddit** is a free, open-source Reddit client for Android built to demonstarte the use of **multi-module, clean code MVVM architecture** in Android projects.
 It is an offline-first app built using Jetpack Compose and adheres to Material 3 guidelines.

-Reddit has an undocumented feature that provides data from their servers as JSON feed.
-Bronco uses this public JSON feed instead of the official APIs, which makes it suitable only for accessing public data from Reddit's servers.

 🚧 Currently, the app is in its MVP stage, and I plan to add more features in future updates.
 These updates will further demonstrate the scalability, testability, and flexibility of this architecture. 🚧

 ## Architecture